sahlaysta/kotlin/libraries/kotlinx-metadata/jvm/Migration.md

 For migration, replace `Flag` usages with access to corresponding extension properties.
 Deprecation message for a particular `Flag` instance should help you identify a correct extension.

-Function above can now be rewritten in a more clear and idiomatic way:
+The function above can now be rewritten in a more clear and idiomatic way:

 ```kotlin
 fun nameOfPublicDataClass(kmClass: KmClass): ClassName? {